redhat-manufacturing/device-edge-workshops/exercises/rhde_gitops/demo/lab-deployment.md

 ## Clone this repo and prepare files

-Clone the main branch of this repo:
+Clone the this repo:

 ```bash
 git clone https://github.com/redhat-manufacturing/device-edge-workshops
 ```

+**IMPORTANT**

+Clone the repo and checkout to the `gitops-demo` which is the stable branch for this demo.

 Now you have to perform some actions on the cloned repo: